Nikoleta79/projects/README.md

 2. Progress Step
 in my second small challenge I have built a progress step from 1 to 10 with a next and a previous button you can check it here: https://progressbutton.netlify.app/

+3. Rotating navigation with Barli in this project I use our dog to present a rotating navigation.
+Here you can check it: https://barlionzehond.netlify.app/